Some results on injectivity and multistationarity in chemical reaction networks: Extensions and examples

 {\tt Report.} General kinetics. $G$ satisfies Condition~($*$), and so is concordant and accordant: \apostt{IC1} and \apostt{IC2} hold by Theorem~\ref{thmnoninjgen}.
 As the CRN is not weakly reversible, PC2 is not automatic from concordance, but PC2 can be computed to hold.
 As BC1 also holds, each nontrivial stoichiometry class contains a unique equilibrium, which is positive (Remark~\ref{remplus}).

-{\tt Remark.} This system also satisfies certain conditions of Theorem~2 in \cite{angelileenheersontag}, and of Theorem 2.2 in \cite{donnellbanaji}.
+{\tt Remark.} This system also satisfies certain conditions of Theorem~2 in Angeli et al. \cite{angelileenheersontag}, and of Theorem 2.2 in Donnell and Banaji \cite{donnellbanaji}.
 Either of these theorems can be used to infer that (with general kinetics) all initial conditions on any nontrivial stoichiometry class converge to an equilibrium which is positive and is the unique equilibrium on its stoichiometry class. \end{example}

 \begin{example}[The strongest possible claims IV] $A+B\rightarrow B+C,\,\,B+C \rightarrow D,\,\,D\rightarrow A+B$.
-The stoichiometric matrix $\Gamma$, $-Dv^t$ and the DSR graph $G= G_{\Gamma, -Dv}$ are shown:
+The stoichiometric matrix $\Gamma$, $-Dv^t$, and the DSR graph $G= G_{\Gamma, -Dv}$ are shown:

 \\

 {\tt Report.} General kinetics.
 Although the DSR graph fails Condition~($*$), the system is accordant (namely $\Gamma \Bumpeq -Dv^t$), demonstrating that Condition~($*$) is sufficient, but not necessary for accordance.
 As the system is weakly reversible, accordance implies concordance (Corollary~\ref{corstructdiscord}(iii)).
 Thus \apostt{IC1} and \apostt{IC2} hold by Theorem~\ref{thmnoninjgen}.
 Further, PC2 holds automatically as the system is weakly reversible (Remark~\ref{concordtopersist}).
 As BC1 also holds, each nontrivial stoichiometry class contains a unique equilibrium, which is positive (Remark~\ref{remplus}).